airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/website-contacts-and-meta-data.md

 ## Get the essentials first!

-To use the BotBuddy AI APIs, You need to insure that you have following details with you.
+To use the BotBuddy APIs, You need to insure that you have following details with you.

 A. **UUID -** You can get the UUID from the local web session storage as show in the image below: